 - Be careful with the first batch made using your hops, so you don't make a beer so hoppy that you can't enjoy it.
 Even though the alpha acid is going to be close to what you can buy in the store, you are going to get more flavors out of the fresh hops.
 I know this is hard to hear for some people, but you can over hop a beer.
 Instead of getting a great hoppy flavor, you end up with an astringent or sanitizer taste in your beer.

 - Add the hops just like you would for your recipe.
 You don't need to adjust boil times when using your own hops.
-Wait for the beer to ferment like normal, bottle, and drink.
-Now aren't you glad you grew your own hops?
+Wait for the beer to ferment like normal, bottle, and drink (repeat).
+Now, aren't you glad you grew your own hops?